Betts, Bauer star for new fans as Dodgers crush Rockies 7-0

 Rockies: Chris Owings won’t be ready to return April 20 when he is eligible to come off the injured list with his sprained left thumb, manager Bud Black said.
 Owings’ thumb has no major damage, however.

 Dodgers: Betts returned from a four-game absence with back stiffness.
-He doesn’t know why his back stiffened up, but said it only hurt while running.
-He’s likely to play again Wednesday before resting Thursday ahead of LA’s big series at rival San Diego.
+He doesn’t know why his back acted up, but said it only hurt while running.
+He will play again Wednesday before likely resting Thursday ahead of LA’s big series at rival San Diego.

 UP NEXT